What Is Soy Wax Blended With? The Dirty Secret of 'Soy' Candles

 Soot Output

 Paraffin is the primary driver of candle soot.
-The black residue you see on jar walls and ceilings near candle placement is almost always paraffin related.
+The black residue you see on jar walls and ceilings near candle placement is almost always paraffin-related.
 Pure soy produces less soot than paraffin, but a soy and paraffin blend will still produce measurable soot depending on the ratio.

 Appearance Over Time